sdil/personal-blog/content/blog/7-create-todolist-in-golang.md

 ---
-title: Build a Todolist API Server in Golang
+title: "Build a Todolist API Server in Golang"
 date: 2020-02-03
-tags:
-  - Golang
-  - Programming
-  - Tutorial
+slug: "golang-todolist"
-  - API Server
+description: "Build a Todolist API Server in Golang"
+keywords: ["Golang", "Programming"]
+draft: false
+tags: ["Golang", "Programming"]
+math: false
+toc: true
 ---

 I always wanted to learn Golang for a long time.
 According to the StackOverflow survey, Golang is the  **3rd most wanted programming language**  in the year 2019.
 Coming from a Python background, learning a new programming language like Golang gives me a unique perspective on how to write code.
 I was inspired by a [helpful tutorial post](https://keiran.scot/building-a-todo-api-with-golang-and-kubernetes-part-1-introduction/) by Keiran Scot.
 The following tutorial is heavily influenced by Keiran’s tutorial but made to use MySQL instead of Mongo as part of my exercise to learn Golang.